 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

-At minimum, TOEFL scores should be 500 on the paper examination, 173 on the computer-based or 79 on the Internet-based test.
+At minimum, TOEFL scores should be 79 on the Internet-based test (iBT).

 At minimum, the IELTS score should be 6.5.

-Students are responsible for taking either the TOEFL or IELTS and having the official scores sent to the Office of Admissions and Enrollment Services at Thomas Edison State University by the Educational Testing Service (ETS).
+Students are responsible for taking either the TOEFL or IELTS and having the official scores sent to the Office of the Registrar at Thomas Edison State University by the Educational Testing Service (ETS).
+A student’s TOEFL score is valid for 2 years from the date of the exam.

 For information on TOEFL, visit www.ets.org/toefl or write to: